kraflab/dsda-doom/prboom2/src/patch_notes.md

 - Disabled while strict mode is active
 - Can be used for playback analysis, tasing, practice, etc

+#### Coordinate Display
+- New option to display coordinates
+- Disabled while strict mode is active
+- Useful for figuring out setups, tasing, practice, etc

 #### Heretic Cheats
 - Added heretic cheat codes
 - Can use doom cheats in heretic and vice versa
 - The only new code relevant for doom is "ponce" (reset health)
 - Input bindings for tome, chicken, and health reset cheats

+#### Command Console
+- Added a console where you can enter various commands
+- Set up a key binding to access
+- Command list: WIP

 #### Miscellaneous
 - MBF sky transfers work in all complevels (pr+)